syzer/JS-Spark/README.md

 If you know `underscore.js` or [`lodash.js`](https://lodash.com/) you may think of JS-Spark as distributed version of them.

+If you know Distributed-RPC systems like [storm](https://storm.incubator.apache.org/documentation/Distributed-RPC.html) you will feel like home.

 Why
 ===
 Hadoop is quite slow and requires maintaining cluster - we want to do better.
 Imagine that theres no need to setup expansive cluster/clud solutions.
 Use webrowsers!
 Easily scale to multiple clients.
 Clients do not need to install anything like Java or other plugins.